The 10 best food processors to help you prepare meals in minutes

 How we tested the best food processors

-We tried and tested each of the following food processors to give a true review of how easy it is to use, clean, and store.
+The woman&home food team and I have tested these food processors to give a true review of how easy they is to use, clean, and store.
 We selected our edit especially to include products within a range of different prices, from budget to more expensive options.
 Our selection also varies from well-known to more niche brands to offer a full representation of the best models on the market.

 We tested each of the best food processors below over a period of weeks to properly assess the capabilities and strengths, as well as any weaknesses to cope with the demands of a busy kitchen where a food processor is frequently used.